The Other Bennet Sister

 What if Mary Bennet’s life took a different path from that laid out for her in Pride and Prejudice?
-What if the frustrated intellectual of the Bennet family, the marginalized middle daughter, the plain girl who takes refuge in her books, eventually found the fulfillment enjoyed by her prettier, more confident sisters?
-This is the plot of The Other Bennet Sister, a debut novel with exactly the affection and authority to satisfy Austen fans.
+What if the frustrated intellectual of the Bennet family, the marginalised middle daughter, the plain girl who takes refuge in her books, eventually found the fulfilment enjoyed by her prettier, more confident sisters?

 The problem is Mary decides if she can’t be as vivacious as her sisters, then she is going to be the opposite and it leads her to choose a rather austere life that only serves to make her appear to act superior.
 Too much time is spent on contrasting Mary’s actions to those of her sisters and all it does is emphasise how unlikeable she has become as she gets trapped in her own ideology.
 The first part of the book, told within the Pride and Prejudice timeframe, is way too long and could have been cut down drastically.

 Once the author moves ahead a couple of years, all of Mary’s sisters have settled into married life and the unexpected death of Mr. Bennet means Mary and her mother have lost their home.
 Mary is forced to spend her time moving from one sister to another until they grow tired of her and she finds herself at a loss until she decides to stay with her maternal aunt.
 Mary basks in the sudden attention she receives within the Gardiner family as her aunt refuses to let her hide behind the facade she has created.
 As Mary begins to realise her earlier decisions were poor ones, she starts to shine and even finds herself having to choose between two suitors.